survivejs/webpack-book/manuscript/loading_assets/formats_supported.md

 });
 ```

-This approach definitely eliminates some of the clutter.
+This latter approach definitely eliminates some of the clutter.
 You will still end up with some code that might feel redundant.
 Given there's ES6 now, it probably doesn't make much sense to use AMD anymore unless you really have to.

 ### UMD